 Instructions

-• Reduce the speed to low-medium and slowly add the chunks of butter to the meringue, one at a time, allowing the mixture to incorporate for about 5 seconds between each one.
+- Start slowly adding the chunks of butter to the meringue, one at a time, allowing the mixture to incorporate for about 5 seconds between each one.
 The mixture will flatten as you add the butter, just continue to add the butter as it will stiffen when the full amount of butter is incorporated.

-• Once all the butter has been added the mixture be thick like buttercream, bring the speed back up to medium-high and continue to whisk on low for 5-10 minutes until the mixture is fluffy and lightened in color.
+- Once all the butter has been added the mixture will be thick like buttercream, continue to whisk on low for 5-10 minutes until the mixture is fluffy and lightened in color.
 If the mixture looks split, don't worry it will come together with enough blending.
+If the mixture looks split, don't worry it will come together with enough blending. *note 3

 Storage instructions